UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     Myriad - until the filesystem is reconstructed and brought back up, we cannot see separate files or directories on Myriad.

+  - 2023-12-12 15:00 - First data copy complete.

+    * The copy of the failed section of filesystem has completed and is showing at 99.92% rescued, leaving around 75GB of data as not recoverable.
+(At present we don't know what this data is - it could be from all of home, Scratch, shared spaces and our application install area).

+    * The copy of home directories from our backup location to easier access location is still going, currently at 42.5TiB and 166M items out of 48TiB and 219M.
+My earlier reports had doubled the amount we had successfully copied, so when I said 44TiB previously, that was only 22TiB.
+(Corrected in this page).
+This is progressing slowly and has stalled a couple of times.

+    We next need to bring the filesystem up so we can start running checks and see what files are damaged and missing.
+We will be discussing our next steps to do this with our vendor.

+    I intend to send another update this week, before the end of Friday.

 ### Kathleen